money-on-chain/stable-protocol-backend-v1/README.md

 # Money on Chain Integration - Nodejs

-Code example verification of Money on chain operations
+Money on chain stable token operations with multi collateral (coinbase or RRC20) code examples.

 ### Setup